dmilith/TheSS/README.md

 ## Used 3rd party software and licenses info:
+* FreeBSD 10.1 codebase parts were used (BSD licensed)
 * QsLog MT logger implementation by razvanpetru (MIT licensed)
 * Hiredis client library by Salvatore Sanfilippo and Pieter Noordhuis (BSD licensed)
 * QuaZIP by Sergey A. Tachenov and contributors (LGPL licensed)